 Traxinum to Hinojares

 As with many of the settlements in this area, Hinojares has ancient roots.
 It was called Traxinum during the Roman period and that name was probably applied to the nearby Ibero-Roman settlement.
 Its modern name derives from the amount of fennel, hinojo, that was produced in the area during the Moorish period.

 Life in most villages revolves around the local bar – it’s no different in Hinojares.

-Our favourite bar, Bar Social is a few short strides down the road (closed Mondays) has a lovely large terrace area, ideal for watching the sun go down whilst enjoying a cold drink & tapas or try something from their menu – I love their fried chicken wings or the lomo con patatas
+- Our favourite bar, Bar Social (Terrace Bar) is a few short strides down the road (closed Mondays).
+It has a large terrace area that is ideal for watching the sun go down whilst enjoying a cold drink & tapas.
+Or maybe you would like to try something from their menu – I love their fried chicken wings or the lomo con patatas

 Relax and slow down to the pace of life in Hinojares.